 We found more insights on wind shear and gradient in the following sources.

 Lack of Surface Ripples May Indicate Gradient

 In Higher Performance Sailing, sections 3.6 – 3.8, Frank Bethwaite describes his studies on wind gradients.
 Bethwaite measured wind speeds at deck height and top of mast in various conditions.
-In stable conditions, he found significant gradients even in 10 knot breezes.
+In stable conditions (no mixing of wind at mat height with wind at surface), he found significant gradients even in 10 knot breezes.
 In unstable conditions, the gradient disappeared in breezes as low as 3-5 knots.